ax-va/Learning-Rust-Klabnik-Nichols-2023/README.md

 ## Compile a file and run a program

+Rust is an *ahead-of-time compiled* language meaning compilation and execution are explicitly separate steps, unlike, say, Python or JavaScript.

 - on Linux and macOS, you will have two files
 ```unix
 $ cd <path/to/directory>